How To Zip A Folder In Linux Distribution Using Compression Levels

 $ sudo apt-get install zip unzip –y

-To use the zip utilities based on the compression level; you can use the compression range (1-10); with 1 being the fastest compression but less optimal file and 9 being slow compression but optimal file.
-But you might now have a question which is the default compression when no level is specified?
-The answer is level 6 compression which is the default compression for creating a zip in the Linux distributions.
+To use the zip utilities based on the compression level, you can use the compression range (1-10), with 1 being the fastest compression but less optimal file and 9 being slow compression but optimal file.
+But you might now have a question: What is the default compression when no level is specified?
+The answer is level 6 compression, which is the default compression for creating a zip in the Linux distributions.

-The zip command used with specific compression level is as follows –
+The zip command used with a specific compression level is as follows –

 $ zip -1 desktop.zip Desktop /* Fast compression & Less Optimal file */

-In the above code, we specified level 1 as the compression level which gives us faster compression and less optimal file.
-If you want to a more optimal file, you can specify level 9(Max) but it will take a lot of time for compression.
+In the above code, we specified level 1 as the compression level, which gives us faster compression and less optimal files.
+If you want a more optimal file, you can specify level 9(Max), but it will take a lot of time for compression.

 You can change the compression level by replacing the number 1 with a different single-digit number in the range of 1-9.